 Certainly the most significant shortcoming of handwriting analysis as a science is the fact that it is ultimately subjective.
 This means that its acceptance in the scientific community and as evidence in court has historically been shaky.
 Only recently, as the training of analysts has become more standardized and certification procedures have been put in place, has handwriting analysis started to gain more acceptance as a reproducible, peer-reviewed scientific process.
 The results of a handwriting comparison are still not always accepted as evidence in a court case, partly because the science has a few more hurdles to clear, including determining a reliable error rate in analysis and setting standards for the comparison process.
 The addition of computerized handwriting analysis systems to the process, including the FISH (Forensic Information System for Handwriting) system, which allows examiners to scan in handwritten documents and digitize the comparison process, may speed up the process of general acceptance of handwriting analysis as a science and as expert evidence in court.

-For more information on handwriting analysis and related topics, check out the links on the next page.
+For more information on handwriting analysis and related topics, check out the links below.